EDU Courses

 EDU 2420 FIELD EXPERIENCE II (1)

 This course includes on-campus seminars and labs that require a minimum of twenty hours in an accredited school.
 Students should expect to engage in non-instructional activities and limited instruction.
-Formal application for a Field Experience Placement is required at the time of pre-registration.
+Formal application for a Field Experience Placement is required at the time of pre- registration.
 Students enrolled in this course are expected to complete any test(s) required by the Teacher Education Program, the Department of Public Instruction, and state/ federal law prior to admission into the Teacher Education Program.
 Courses taken at other institutions will not be accepted in lieu of this course.

-Prerequisite: EDU 2510
+Prerequisite: EDU 2510 Offered: fall and spring

 EDU 2460 ELEMENTARY EDUCATION (K-6) (3)